 Trent University's School of Education and Professional Learning is an exciting place to teach and learn through our Consecutive B.Ed.
-Program, the Arts and Science Stream for Teacher Education, the Emphasis in Teacher Education Program, and through our Professional Learning opportunities for in-service teachers.
+Program, the Teacher Education Stream, the Emphasis in Teacher Education Program, and our Professional Learning opportunities for in-service teachers.
 Faculty and staff deeply value partnerships within and across the University.
 Faculty are involved in collaborative research and teaching activities with Arts & Science colleagues both at undergraduate and graduate levels.
 District School Boards and Teacher Federations are true partners in education.

 Collaborative delivery of professional learning occurs throughout the B.Ed. program, providing workshops for Associate Teachers, School Teacher Education Coordinators, and Teacher Candidates alike.
 Support of Associate Teachers includes close contact with Faculty Advisors throughout the year and public acknowledgement of the key role Associate Teachers play in teacher preparation.
 Faculty in the School of Education are committed to excellence in teaching.

 Frequent 'Brown Bag Lunches' provide ongoing opportunity for faculty to share ideas, ensuring consistency across the faculty in teaching that combines recent theory and its tangible application in the classroom.
 Faculty truly see themselves as a community of learners, working from a shared belief in the possibility that education provides for making positive change in the world.